-Objective 2 - To maximise the use of productive land
+Objective 2 - To maximise the use of land for agricultural and other compatible purposes

-Actions 0 Toolkit District Measure Cost Priority Stratec Strategy 2.1 Maintain and enhance productive land - 2.1.1 Ensure the productive value of land is considered in all land use decision making Advocacy AII Productive land protected in new draft planning scheme Low High 2.1.2 Promote sustainable management practices and connect best practice, contemporary scientific and market research with existing and potential producers Advocacy All Increased communication and collaboration with Maroochy Research Station (DAFF and DSDIP) and universities and attract innovative agricultural trials Low High 2.1.3 Examine and enhance the urban/rural interface to enable the continuation of existing rural activities, and allow for future additional rural activities and reduce conflicts Advocacy All Identification of current and potential conflict areas.
-Development of actions to reduce conflicts Low High 2.1.4 Protect the floodplain areas and establish improvement programs in collaboration with land users Advocacy MRV and NH Retention of rural areas and effective management of floodplains.
-Low High 2.1.5 Improve the management of the incidence and spread of pests and weeds Alliances AII Reduction in number of reported outbreaks Medium High 2.1.6 Support the introduction of appropriate new crop pilot schemes that contribute to enhanced landscape maintenance Advocacy All Increase in the range of new crop pilot schemes Low Medium 2.1.7 Promote mechanisms that support land owners and producers to easily transition from one crop to another crop in response to market demand Advocacy and Alliances All Information and advisory services are accessible to enable informed decision making by land owners and producers Medium High η{3} 5,
+Action is Toolkit District Measure Cost Priority Strate gy 2.1 Maintain and enhance productive land 2.1.1 Ensure the productive value of land is considered in all land use decision making Advocacy All Productive land considered in decision making Funded High 2.1.2 Promote sustainable management practices and connect best practice, contemporary scientific and market research with existing and potential producers Advocacy All Increased communication and collaboration with Maroochy Research Station (DAFF and DSDIP) and universities and attract innovative agricultural trials Low High 2.1.3 Examine and enhance the urban/rural interface to enable the continuation of existing rural activities, and allow for future additional rural activities and reduce conflicts Advocacy All Identification of current and potential conflict areas.
+Development of actions to reduce conflicts Low High 2.1.4 Protect the role of floodplain areas and establish improvement programs in collaboration with land users Advocacy MRV, MR and NH Retention of rural areas and effective management of floodplains.
+Funded High 2.1.5 Improve the management of the incidence and spread of pests and weeds Alliances All Reduction in number of reported outbreaks Medium High 2.1.6 Support the introduction of appropriate new crop pilot schemes that contribute to enhanced landscape maintenance Advocacy All Increase in the range of new crop pilot schemes Low Medium 2.1.7 Promote mechanisms that support land owners and producers to easily transition from one crop to another crop in response to market demand Advocacy and Alliances All Information and advisory services are accessible to enable informed decision making by land owners and producers Medium High Strate gy 2.2 Maintain and enhance landscapes 2.2.1 Support the use of land for environmental revegetation and attendant management Advocacy All Increase in land area for this use Funded High 2.2.2 Support the use of land for ecosystems services that benefit adjacent land uses Advocacy All Decrease in land use conflicts Funded High